-Many handicapped children are not visible because they do not function in the mainstream of the community.
-Also, many unidentified handicapped children are preschoolers.
+Many children with disabilities are not visible because they do not function in the mainstream of the community.
+Also, many unidentified children with disabilities are preschoolers.
 Parents may not be aware that there are programs and services available.

-If you know of a handicapped child, please contact your local building principal or Kiersten A. Rogers, Director of Special Education Services at 367-4169.
+If you know of a child with a disability, please contact your local building principal or Kiersten A. Rogers, Director of Special Education Services at (513) 367-4169.